Pioneered by Talkory.ai

 Critical Details Get Dropped

-Complex questions require comprehensive answers.
-A single model focuses on what it deems most important and may skip caveats, edge cases, and crucial secondary considerations.
+Complex questions need comprehensive answers.
+A single model fixates on what it thinks matters most and quietly drops the caveats, edge cases, and secondary details that often turn out to be critical.

 โš–๏ธ